coder-karen/maps-buddybeacon/readme.txt

 == Description ==

-BuddyBeacon Maps is a plugin that allows you to display map tracks over a set time period or live via ViewRanger's BuddyBeacon capability.
+Maps for BuddyBeacon is a plugin that allows you to display map tracks over a set time period or live via ViewRanger's BuddyBeacon capability.
 The markers are shown on a Google Map, with an optional info box displaying map title, date range and distance covered.
 Info Windows provide information for each beacon (date, altitude, longitude and latitude).

 Customization options range from map type (eg. roadmap, satellite, terrain, hybrid), to beacon and route colours, beacon shape, and map alignment and size.